Siid205/PROJECTS/AIRCRAFT DAMAGE DETECTION & INTELLIGENT CAPTIONING USING DEEP LEARNING/README.md

 6. Integration of TensorFlow and PyTorch

 ## Future Improvements
-1. Improve classification accuracy with advanced architectures (ResNet, EfficientNet)
+1. Improve classification accuracy with advanced architectures
 2. Fine-tune BLIP for domain-specific captioning
 3. Add object detection for localized damage detection
-4. Deploy as a web application (Streamlit / Flask)
+4. Deploy as a web application (Flask)

 ## Conclusion